DraftKings promo code: Bet $5, get $200 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-The DraftKings bet $5, get $200 in bonus bets offer is quick and easy to claim by following these simple steps:
+It’s quick and easy to claim the DraftKings bet $5, get $200 in bonus bets.
+Just follow these simple steps:

 - Click here to go to the DraftKings Sportsbook